Australia is an amazingly beautiful country that will delight all nature and adventure lovers! But also city lovers!

 The city was built around the water.
 Circular Quay and the Harbour are the central point of the city.

-The main attractions in the city centre are Sydney Opera House, Harbour Bridge and the botanical gardens.
+The main attractions and landmarks in the CBD are Sydney Opera House, Harbour Bridge and the botanical gardens.

 I went on a couple of walking tours in Sydney and I must say it was well worth it.
 Sydney and Melbourne are two very interesting cities with loads of history.
 Even though on a world scale they are still very recent, by knowing the history of Sydney and Melbourne you’ll get to understand what Australia is all about.